 During intermittent fasting (IF), you eat during a specific period and fast the rest of the day (or week).

-There are various intermittent fasting schedules, but the most popular is fasting within a 16 hours time frame.
+There are various intermittent fasting schedules, but the most popular is fasting within 16 hours.

 For example, you only eat between noon and 8 PM.
 Therefore, your body’s digestive tract can rest outside the 8-hour eating period.